HRYoNG/DeepRL_Project1/README.md

    - Goal : Environment solved when getting an average score of +13 over 100 consecutive episodes.

 2. Getting Started

    - File list  : ① Navigation.ipynb ② dqn_agent.py ③ model.py

 3. Instructions

    - Run the codes below '4.
-It's Your Turn!' in the file 'Navigation.ipynb'.
+It's Your Turn!' in 'Navigation.ipynb'.
-   - 'dqn_agent.py' and 'model.py' should be located in the same folder of 'Navigation.ipynb'.
+   - 'dqn_agent.py' and 'model.py' should be included in the same project with 'Navigation.ipynb'.
    - Experiment results of the trained model was already recorded in the notebook files.